Day Trading Scalping: Key Takeaways

 The Pros and Cons of Scalping

-Yes, there can be some benefits to this strategy.
-But it’s definitely better suited to someone who’s at least somewhat comfortable in a high-paced, intense environment for hours on end.
+Yes, there can be benefits to this strategy.
+But it’s better suited to someone comfortable in a high-paced, intense environment for hours on end.

 Not so much your speed?
-That’s totally OK.
-Maybe check out swing trading or position trading.
+That’s OK.
+Check out swing trading or position trading…

 Pros for Scalping

-- Short time in the market.
-With scalping, you’re only in the market for seconds to minutes for each trade.
-This means you may be less likely to take a hit from a stock’s sudden major negative moves.
+With scalping, you’re only in the market for seconds to minutes on each trade.
+So you may be less likely to take a hit from big downward moves over the course of the day.
 And you don’t have any overnight-holding risk.